SteeltoeOSS/Documentation/api/v4/tracing/index.md

 # Distributed Tracing

 On the subject of distributed tracing for .NET applications, previous versions of Steeltoe offered either an implementation of OpenCensus or shortcuts for enabling distributed tracing with [OpenTelemetry](https://opentelemetry.io/).
-As of this writing, the Steeltoe team believe that OpenTelemetry has evolved to the point that a major Steeltoe component is no longer necessary, and we recommend using OpenTelemetry directly.
+By now, OpenTelemetry has evolved to the point that a Steeltoe component is no longer necessary, and we recommend using OpenTelemetry directly.

 Steeltoe continues to directly offer an option for [log correlation](#log-correlation).
 This page also provides direction for developers looking to achieve the same outcomes Steeltoe has previously provided more directly.